Musculoskeletal PRP Applications

 *Used intra-operatively to enhance healing response and reduce scar tissue formation.

-Alocuro’s PRO-PRP system is engineered to meet the specific demands of musculoskeletal and orthopaedic applications:
+Alocuro’s PRO-PRP system is engineered to meet the specific demands of musculoskeletal and orthopaedic PRP applications:

-Platelet concentration up to 9–12× baseline, optimised for dense connective tissue and cartilage environments.
+Platelet concentration up to 12× baseline is possible, optimised for dense connective tissue and cartilage environments.
+Typically 3-6X is used.

-90–95% platelet recovery efficiency, delivering consistent, evidence-aligned doses.
+90% platelet recovery efficiency average, delivering evidence-aligned doses.

-Customisable leukocyte profile, allowing production of leukocyte-rich PRP for tendon or ligament injuries, and leukocyte-poor PRP for intra-articular or cartilage applications.
+Customisable leukocyte profile, allowing production of leukocyte-rich PRP and leukocyte-poor PRP for intra-articular or cartilage applications.

-TGA-registered, sterile, closed-system design for procedural safety and compliance.
+ARTG-listed, sterile, closed-system for procedural safety and compliance.

 Ideal Patient Profile